anicholakos/complete_fxos_tutorial/source/episode02.rst

   is because our application needs to invoke some special APIs i.e. in our case it is the Ajax call that is made to the external web service.
 Hence we have to specify one property name type and its value is set to privileged.
-Only privileged apps have access to special Web APIs for e.g. some of the device APIs, which we shall be seeing later.
+Only privileged apps have access to special Web APIs for example, some of the device APIs, which we shall be seeing later.
 It is good to have this setup now itself.
 And since we have mentioned that our application type is privileged, we have to also mention which permissions you need.
 And that is specified by